vini-insight/IOinterface/README.md

 # Protocolo:

-## Códigos de para selecionar e identificar módulos nodeMCU
+## Códigos de para identificar módulos nodeMCU

 | **nodeMCUs 1 até 8**  | **nodeMCUs 9 até 16** | **nodeMCUs 17 até 24** | **nodeMCUs 25 até 32** |
 |:---------------------:|:---------------------:|:----------------------:|:----------------------:|